assemblee-virtuelle/semapps/website/docs/middleware/importer/drupal.md

 ### Bypassing Drupal cache

-Drupal 7 use an internal cache which ignores headers traditionally used to bypass cache (such as `Cache:Control: no-cache`).
+Drupal 7 use an internal cache which ignores headers traditionally used to bypass cache (such as `Cache-Control: no-cache`).

 To make sure you get always a fresh version of your data, we recommend you to install the [User-Agent Cache Bypass](https://www.drupal.org/project/ua_cache_bypass) module.